 - 13.)
 Install a two inch weatherhead on top of the riser.
 The service entrance conductors should hang out of the weatherhead approximately eighteen to twenty inches. - 14.)
 The weatherhead should not be higher than three feet above the roof.
 This is from the lowest point where the riser exits the roof to the top of the weatherhead. - 15.)
 The service conductors must meet the following clearances from final grade: - A.) 10 feet clearance at the service entrance, at the lowest point of the drip loop; at areas accessible to pedestrians; above sidewalks. - B.) 12 feet clearance over residential property and driveways. - C.) 18 feet clearance over public roads. - 16.)
-Install a grounding conductor from the panel out to the ground lug on the meter base and continue it out to a grounding electrode.
+Install a grounding conductor from the panel out to a grounding electrode.
 See chart 1A for grounding conductor sizing. - 17.)
 Install a grounding electrode (ground rod) approximately eighteen inches away from the foundation of the building.
 The grounding electrode needs to be approximately six inches below final grade.
 Leave the top of the grounding electrode and the grounding clamp exposed until a Rural Electric employee has performed a safety check.
 Grounding electrode and clamp sizing can be found on chart 1B.